sekhavati/crystalline/README.md

 to make changes in the future.

 ## The solution
-_**Readable code is maintainable code.**_

 [Jest Matchers](https://jestjs.io/docs/en/using-matchers) help make your tests easier to reason about.
 Crystalline takes this philosophy and applies it to your application code.
 It is a library of highly comprehensible functions that perform operations commonly found in code.

 # Guiding Principles

-Utilities are included in this project based on the following guiding principles:
+1) _**Readable code is maintainable code.**_
+2) Write functions as if you were writing a sentence.

-1) Don't reinvent the wheel when a readable native solution already exists.
+3) Don't reinvent the wheel when a readable native solution already exists.
-2) Write code as if you were writing a sentence.
-3) Favour brevity but not at the expense of readability.
+4) Favour brevity but not at the expense of readability.

 # Installation
 NPM: